christoffer-nylen/backstrace/README.md

 Notes:
 * **strace** must be executed with the `-ttt` format option, so that the results can be presented in a timely order.
+* PATTERNS are interpreted as basic regular expressions (the default option when using [grep](https://man7.org/linux/man-pages/man1/grep.1.html)).

 ## Examples
 Which opened files contains the word `foo`?